Ecommerce Email Marketing: The Ultimate Beginner’s Guide

 In fact, email is the sharpest arrow in your marketing quiver with an ROI that will make your jaw drop!
 And like a marketing Robin Hood you need to use it to fight against low conversion rates.

 If you are new to the game of eCommerce, or you’ve just taken your brick and mortar business online, worry not!

-Because today, we’ll learn everything there is about email marketing.
+Because today, we’ll learn everything there is about email marketing for eCommerce.

 Back to marketing school